fortrest-jr/allure-tests/README.md

 1. `npm run start_server`
 2. `npm test`

-**There is specified chrome version in servers scripts which may be necessary to reproduce bug, because this version is used in our repos.
+**There is specified chrome version in _servers scripts in package.json, because this version is used in our repos.
 But maybe latest version is still appliable, then you need to edit _server scripts.**